EB-1A Visa: Extraordinary Ability Green Card

 EB-1A Green Card Processing Time

-This means you must make an appointment with the U.S. consulate or embassy in your home country and schedule a one-on-one interview with a consular officer.
-You must also complete the DS-260 online immigrant visa application and bring the confirmation page to the appointment.
+2. Making an appointment with the U.S. consulate or embassy in your home country and schedule a one-on-one interview and biometric appointment with a consular officer.

 The timeline for consular processing depends on the consulate or embassy you use.
-Some applicants wait several months while others only wait a few weeks.
+Some applicants wait several months, while others only wait a few weeks.
 Once you arrive for your interview, you will be asked questions about your experience, education, career, and work in the U.S. to determine whether your application is legitimate and qualified.

 Remember that each EB-1A case is unique and may have different processing times.
 Work with your EB-1A lawyer to determine exactly how long you must wait for your green card.

-EB-1A Documents
+EB-1A Visa Required Documents

 • Membership in these associations must not be based solely on payment of a fee, a requirement by certain occupations, etc.